 We currently work with the London Platinum and Palladium Market to administer and distribute LBMA Platinum and LBMA Palladium Prices (the “LPP Prices”).
 This solution is delivered via our custom-built electronic auction platform, LMEbullion.

-How the prices are calculated
+How the prices are discovered

 The auctions for both platinum and palladium take place twice daily, once in the morning starting at 09.45 and once in the afternoon starting at 14.00 (London time).
 As soon as the platinum price is discovered, the palladium auction commences.

 LMEbullion delivers fully automated price-display auctions.
 House traders, client traders and direct clients of participants are shown a potential execution price and asked to indicate their interest.
 If the interest of all participants is within the permitted tolerance, the price will be confirmed and consequential trade allocations are distributed back to the participants.
 If the imbalance is outside the permitted range, a new price will be calculated and displayed to the participants in order to commence the next round.

 The LME’s auctions are controlled so that they only progress if there are sufficient participants present (the Quorum).
 Once the price has been confirmed, and the trades allocated, the price is disseminated via LME.com and data distributors.
 All transactions in platinum and palladium are Loco London and are settled on a bilateral basis.

 The LPP Prices are benchmarks administered by the LME pursuant to the UK Benchmarks Regulation (BMR) (and collectively constitute the LPP Prices Benchmark Family).
 For more information on the LME’s authorisation, please see Benchmark Regulation.

 Links to the LPP Prices benchmark statement and methodology (the methodology is embedded in the LBMA Platinum and LBMA Palladium Prices Regulations) can be found below: